TheMarex/ba-thesis/text/3_pattern.md

 Starting from dual support stance, the swing leg is moved in vertical direction until the usual step height is achieved.
 Additionally the foot is moved in lateral direction to half the step width.
 This reduces the necessary upper body tilt to compensate the imbalance.
 For the last step the inverse movement is performed to get back into dual support stance.
-This method could be extended to walk by setting the next support foot in a straight line before the current support foot.
+This method could be extended to walking by setting the next support foot in a straight line before the current support foot.
 The swing foot would need to be moved in an arc in lateral direction to avoid self-collisions.

 ### ZMP reference generation

-As an input for the ZMP preview control, we need a reference ZMP movement that corresponds with the foot trajectory.
+As an input for the ZMP Preview Control, we need a reference ZMP movement that corresponds with the foot trajectory.
 The reference generator receives a list of intervals associated with the desired support stance and foot positions as input.
 In single support phase, the reference generator places the ZMP in the center of the support polygon of the corresponding foot.
 Since the support polygon is convex, the center is the furthest point away from the border of the polygon.
 This should guarantee a maximum